Symptoms of Tension-Type Headaches

 Symptoms of tension-type headaches include a tight feeling around the head, shoulder pain, neck pain, and sometimes even light or noise sensitivity.
 The pain is typically steady, not throbbing or pulsing.

-- Migraine pain involves a pulsating, throbbing pain
+- Pulsating, throbbing pain

 - Often affect only one side of the head (tension-type typically affects both sides of the head)

 - Often accompanied by nausea/vomiting & sensitivity to light/sound

 Head tension episodes are rarely disabling and do not usually require emergency treatment.
 Chronic headaches, however, can have a negative impact on your quality of life.
 Many suffering from chronic tension-type headaches can develop depression and anxiety, as is common with other types of chronic pain.
 Stress can trigger or aggravate these headaches as well.
 This can create a cycle of worsening headaches.

 As headaches become more frequent, treatment with pain relievers can lead to medication overuse headaches, further exacerbating the pain cycle.